 During their work on the dissertation, students are advised to keep an informal record of their research, books read, and writing activities.
 The formal report of progress, submitted every year to the Graduate School and signed both by the advisor and the DGS, should include a summary of this record.

 Please see the detailed description in Year 3.

 In their fourth, fifth, or sixth year, all students may apply and receive (on a non-competitive basis) a Graduate School Dissertation Fellowship, guaranteeing a year’s stipend with no teaching duties.
 It is advisable to take this Fellowship only when the student is well advanced in his/her research and ready to devote all of their time to writing the dissertation.
 The UDF is typically taken in residence; in rare cases, students may apply to take it in absentia.
 Please contact the DGS early on if you are considering taking the UDF while away from Yale.

 The department encourages students in Year 4 and above to begin to participate in a wider community of scholars in their respective fields.
 This includes regular participation in at least one or two workshops or colloquia on campus; presentation of papers at conferences, beginning with graduate student conferences in the area; sharing work with peers via the department’s Open Forum series; and considering the publication of an essay.
 To this end, the department organizes regular workshops on publication and academic life.
 Students are also urged to attend the programs offered by the Center for Teaching and Learning.
-The Comparative Literature Department will reimburse students up to $500 for travel over their time in the program to present a conference paper upon submission of receipts ($150 per conference).
-Students may also apply to the Graduate School Assembly for additional conference travel funds.
+Students presenting papers at conferences may apply to the Graduate School Assembly for support conference travel funds.